Skip to content

 Applying the Paint: Techniques and Best Practices

 When painting minimalist art, technique matters.
 Start with the edges using a brush.
 Then use a roller for larger areas.
 Work in small sections, overlapping slightly to blend.
 For color blocks, use painter's tape to make sharp lines.
 Remove the tape while the paint is still a bit wet for the cleanest edge.
 If you're making shapes, use a level to ensure straight lines.
 Apply thin, even coats instead of one thick coat.
 This prevents drips and gives even coverage.
 Let each coat dry fully before adding another.
 Take your time and be patient.
 Good technique will make your minimalist art stand out.
+Consider using stencils for more complex shapes if needed.

 Post-Painting Care and Maintenance